feog/ExtremalLattices/README.md

 Then we compute the secrecy gain of lattices using SecrecyGains.ipynb.

 Finally one more 11-modular lattice is found (see AlgebraicLattices.ipynb) for one more point of comparison in secrecy gain.

+The file LowerBoundonMaxSecGain is a sage notebook, it contains additional computations, namely: a lower bound on the maximum secrecy gain computed by using Siegel's formula.